 Who is at risk for an actinic keratosis?

 Those who develop actinic keratoses tend to be fair-skinned people who have spent a lot of time outdoors at work or at play over the course of many years or who have exposed their skin to indoor tanning radiation.
 Their skin often becomes wrinkled, mottled, and discolored from sun exposure.
 Others at risk for developing actinic keratoses include those who have their immune systems suppressed, such as organ-transplant patients, as well as patients with psoriasis treated with PUVA therapy (topical long-wave ultraviolet light plus oral chemicals called psoralens).

 Where on the body do actinic keratoses typically occur?

-Common locations for actinic keratoses are the face, especially the cheeks and bridge of the nose, scalp, back of the neck, upper chest, as well as the tops of the hands and forearms.
+Common locations for actinic keratoses are the cheeks, bridge of the nose, rim of the ears, scalp, back of the neck, upper chest, and the tops of the hands and forearms.
 Men are more likely to develop AKs on top of the ears, whereas women's hairstyles often protect this area.
-AKs, especially on the scalp and the backs of the hands, may be hypertrophic (thickened skin).
+AKs, especially on the scalp and the backs of the hands, may cause thickened skin.

 What is the significance of an actinic keratosis?

 When patients are diagnosed with this condition, they often say, "But I never go out in the sun!"
-The explanation is that it takes many years or even decades for these keratoses to develop.
-Typically, the predisposing sun exposure may have occurred many years ago.
+The explanation is that there can be a long delay, even decades for these keratoses to develop.
 Short periods of sun exposure do not generally either produce AKs or transform them into skin cancers.